Much

 overlapping responses are the common themes that provide you with meaning, give

 you a sense of pleasure, and also are your strengths.
-Use activities that are
+Utilize activities that align with the MPS process to craft your job.

 While